ezsystems/commerce-documentation/docs/getting_started/installation_and_configuration_faqs.md

 ## What configuration is required to communicate with ERP?

-In order to communicate with ERP you have to make sure, that:
+To communicate with ERP, make sure that:

-- You have configured the correct webconnector URL: `webconnector_url: ''`
+- You have the correct web connector URL configured: `webconnector_url: ''`
 - You have created the symlinks for the mapping

 ``` bash